dhoyle/splicedocs-jekyll/pages/SQLReference/BuiltInSysProcs/RestoreTable.md

 {: .paramName}

-Specifies the path to the directory containing the backup from which you want to restore your database.
+Specifies the path to the directory containing the backup from which you want to restore your table.
 This can be a local directory if you're using the standalone version of Splice Machine, or a directory in your cluster's file system (HDFS or MapR-FS).
 {: .paramDefnFirst}